Crowds21/sheffield_acs/README.md

+# README
-Chinese Note of Sheffield Advanced Computer Science

-Use Logseq to open it
+Chinese note of Sheffield Advanced Computer Science.Use Logseq to open it.
+The syllabus may change every year, so don't use it as the basis for preparing exams.

+# Process
+- [x] COM6655
+- [x] COM6509
+- [] COM6513
+- [] COM6504
+- [] COM6523